Time reversal symmetry breaking and odd viscosity in active fluids: Green-Kubo and NEMD results

 and obtain the simplified constitutive and Navier-Stokes equations:

 and

 where $\rho_0$ is the uniform reference density.

 We now seek a steady state analytical solution for the velocity and pressure profiles of a fluid between two plates separated by a distance $L$, subjected to a body force $\mathbf{g} = (g_1,0)$, where $g_1$ is uniform in space.
 The solution is analogous to that of a planar Poiseuille flow, with boundary conditions $v_i = 0$ at $x_2 = 0$ and $x_2 = L$.
-Using the ansatz $v_1 = v_1(x_2)$, $v_2 = 0$, $p = p(x_2)$, and $p^* = \text{const}$, one may find the steady state solution to be
+Using the ansatz $v_1 = v_1(x_2)$, $v_2 = 0$, $p = p(x_2)$, and $p^* = \text{const}$, conditions which are observed in all non-equilibrium simulations considered in this study, one may find the steady state solution to be

 and

 where $p_0$ is an arbitrary reference pressure.

 We see that the steady state velocity profile is identical to the usual solution for planar Poiseuille flow, remaining unaffected by odd viscosity.
 In fact it is always true that odd viscosity does not appear in the velocity profile in incompressible flows with no-slip boundary conditions~\cite{ganeshan2017odd}.
 The odd viscosity does appear, however, in a pressure gradient arising in the $x_2$-direction to maintain the no-penetration condition at the walls, \textit{i.e.} to prevent flow in the $x_2$-direction.
 Our active dumbbell fluid simulations show parabolic velocity profiles consistent with \eqref{eq:poiseuille_again} and \eqref{eq:si-press} when subjected to equal and opposite body forces as shown in Fig.~\ref{fig:pp}.